afengisme11/IAM-Reproduce/blog.md

 ![Screenshot from 2021-04-02 20-18-13](blog.assets/Screenshot from 2021-04-02 20-18-13.png)

-We implemented this work in Python 3, under the PyTorch framework.
-In this blog some code snippets will be pasted here for illustration.
+We implemented this neural network structure in Python 3, under the PyTorch framework.
+In this blog, some code snippets will be pasted here for illustration.
 First, we defined a base class inherited from `nn.Module`(only the constructor function is shown to illustrate the workflow):
 ```python
 class IAMBase(nn.Module):
     """